anshumanmondal2006/PathFinder_MazeGen/README.md

    A built-in personalized walkthrough guides new users through the interface, explaining how to choose algorithms, generate mazes, and interpret visualizations.

 2. **🖥️ Four Simultaneous Visualizations**
    The interface supports four independent grids side by side.
-Each grid allows the user to choose a unique combination of maze generation and pathfinding algorithm to compare their behavior live.
+Each grid allows the user to select a unique combination of maze generation and pathfinding algorithms to compare their behavior in real-time.

 3. **🧭 Clear & Informative Legend**
    A dynamic legend explains each visual component: